 Alright, so that’s how the surety bond sausage gets made, but does anyone get hurt?
 We think you could.
 Not only should your agent place your interests ahead of their commission rate out of principle, but there are key differences between the carriers, which should be the brokers’ focus.

 Surety claims are different from insurance.
 The surety company is responsible for determining whether the claim is valid and if so must compensate the claimant unless you, the bond principal, does so first.
 If the surety company pays the claim it has the right to recover all amounts paid, including its claims handling and defense expenses, from you.

-Often, the surety company can notify a licensing or other authority of an unreimbursed surety claim creating a mark on your record and potentially suspension of your business license or other ramifications depending on the bond and the jurisdiction.
+Often, the surety company can notify a licensing or other authority of an unreimbursed surety claim creating a mark on your record and potentially a suspension of your business license or other ramifications depending on the bond and the jurisdiction.
 Therefore, you want a surety who will diligently investigate your claim to determine its validity and work with you to quickly resolve it in the event the claim is deemed valid.
-Investigation is expensive so some insurance companies find it more profitable to simply pay claims and seek reimbursement, potentially costing you money, damaging your reputation and creating regulatory headaches.
+Investigations are expensive so some insurance companies find it more profitable to simply pay claims and seek reimbursement, potentially costing you money, damaging your reputation, and creating regulatory headaches.

 Jet’s mission is to do everything in its power to make the surety bond process easy.
 From ensuring you’re purchasing the right bond all the way to handling a claim (should it ever come to that), Jet works hard so you can spend your time and money growing your business.